Tician1/printf/README.md

 0x11.
 C - printf

-Authored by Emem Udofia and Deborah Paul
+Authored by Emem and Deborah

 The printf() function sends a formatted string to the standard output (the display)

 #Requirements
+General

 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89